-The Salkantay Trek is for purists, so for those who know that there is more than just the classic Inca Trail or the short Inca trail 2 days.
-If you are doing the Salkantay Trek then you will see that the Incas have made many beautiful paths and many roads lead to Machu Picchu.
+The Salkantay Trek to Machu Picchu is for purists, so for those who know that there is more than just the classic Inca Trail or the Short Inca trail with camping 2 days.
+If you are doing the Salkantay Trek then you will see that the Incas have made many beautiful paths and many roads leading to Machu Picchu.
 The Salkantay Trek is not for the faint of heart.
 You must have some of that Salkantay courage in your veins.
 Do you think you are enough of Salkantay?
 Here we go!
 Either you came here to read this blog post because you already know that the Salkantay trek is the most beautiful trek in the Cusco region or you explore alternatives after you find out that there are no permits for the classic Inca Trail

 What is the Salkantay Trek?

 The Salkantay Trek is one of the many treks you can find in the Cusco region of Peru.
 At approximately 75km / 46miles and approximately 3,000m / 10,000ft, this hike is difficult compared to the other trekking opportunities in the area.
 A typical Salkantay trek begins in Cusco, from where you will be picked up from your hotel and then transferred to Mollepata or Soraypampa.

 A big advantage of the Salkantay trek is that you can not only see Machu Picchu but also Llaqtapata.
 Llaqtapata is an archaeological site located about 5 kilometers from Machu Picchu.
 It is believed that Llaqtapata was a resting place on the way to Machu Picchu at the time of the Incas.
 Even today Llaqtapata is used as a rest stop on some walks.
 Make sure you choose the right itinerary if you want to stay here.